namitn04/BIOCOMPUTING/assignments/assignment_05/README.md

 ./pipeline.sh

 #### This worked perfectly.
-I was worried I was going to get kicked off the cluster because of how long it was taking though.
+I was worried I was going to get kicked off the cluster because of how long it was taking though. pipeline.sh downloads all the reads I wgetted in my 01 script and runs the command from my 02 script on all of them.
+You must call it from inside the assignment_05 dir or specify a path that takes you to run it from inside the assignment_05 dir.

 ## Task 8 - Push to GitHub